-3.1 Convolutional Neural Network (CNN) Component
+3.1 Convolutional Neural Network

 The CNN part of our hybrid model is assigned to automatically extract features from unprocessed network traffic data.
-In many different fields, including image recognition and natural language processing (LeCun et al., 2015), convolutional neural networks (CNNs) have shown time and spatial pattern capture consistency.
+In many different (LeCun et al., 2015), convolutional neural networks (CNNs) have shown time and spatial pattern capture consistency.
 CNNs provide the means to learn the subtle patterns and correlations in network data that might point to the presence of hostile activity within the framework of network intrusion detection.

 Our CNN design comprises of the following layers:

 - 1. Raw network traffic data shown as a 2D matrix is accepted in the input layer. - 2.
 Multiple convolutional layers with varying filter sizes allow one to capture features at several levels. - 3.
 ReLU, or rectified linear unit, activation layers bring non-linearity. - 4.
-Max pooling layers allow one to extract dominating characteristics and shrink spatial dimensionality. - 5.
-Converts the 2D feature maps into a 1D vector for random forest classifier input.
+Max pooling layers allow one to extract dominating characteristics and shrink spatial dimensionality.
 The specific architecture of our CNN component is detailed in Table 1.